 In this painting, Picasso uses minimal shapes and minimal colour for this painting.
 If we dissect the shapes of the painting, we can see it is mainly made up of triangles and rectangles.
 Picasso contorts basic shapes in order to bring harmony to the composition (see contorted rectangular table and jug).
 This painting is not a photorealistic representation, it is a suggestion of the objects.
 Picasso reanimates these simple, everyday objects in a way that is curious to us.
 We comprehend through our eyes and minds what these objects are, but Picasso paints them in a way that makes us think of these objects differently.
 The abstraction helps us appreciate the simplicity of everyday life.

 Thank you for reading!
-You see more of my artwork on my Facebook.
+If you want to see more of my artwork check out my Facebook.
 I’ll be continuing with this series of artworks by great painters in Art History in order to learn more about painting.